 Lastly, 9% of those surveyed, which can be extrapolated to 1,751,400 people in all of Britain, said that their preferred way to keep warm is with a cuddle.
 More tactile Brits can rejoice – cuddling is one of the most effective ways to stay warm, even in freezing conditions.

 The Marketing Director at Emo Oil, Suzanne Waddell, on the releae of the survey results, said “It’s very surprising indeed to see just how quickly Britons resort to flicking the switch on their central heating for instant gratification and warmth during the summer months, when our weather is the warmest it’s been on record.
 Although it’s important to remember that the Great British Summer is famous for its fickle weather and changeable conditions, we’ve seen plenty of Brits getting very creative looking for solutions to the cold, and coming up with some graet ways to stay snug and warm, even if the weather takes a turn for the worse.
+Heating homes with wood pellets is also becoming more popular so you may be wondering how much heat do wood pellets make?

 You’d think more of them would close the windows, though” she added.